emilyjspencer/Notes/TypeScript/README.md

 ### Structural typing

 TypeScript is a structurally typed language.
-In structural typing, two elements are considered to be compatible with on another if for each feature within the type of the first element a corresponding and identical feature exists within the type of the second element.
+In structural typing, two elements are considered to be compatible with one another if, for each feature within the type of the first element, a corresponding and identical feature exists within the type of the second element.
 Two types are considered to be identical if they are compatible with each other.